apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 # BlackBerry 10 Installation Guide

-This guide shows how to set up your development environment to build and deploy Cordova apps for BlackBerry 10 devices.
-For previous versions of BlackBerry, you need to use a different set of command-line tools, described in BlackBerry Platform Guide.
+This section shows how to set up your SDK environment to deploy Cordova apps for BlackBerry 10 devices.
+For previous versions of BlackBerry, you need to use a different SDK environment and set of command-line tools, described in the BlackBerry Installation Guide.
+For BlackBerry 10, you need to install the SDK regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
+For a comparison of the two development paths, see the Overview.
+For details on each, see The Command-Line Interface and the BlackBerry 10 Development Guide.

 ## Requirements